44tl/questcomp/README.md

 This repository is maintained for **educational and research purposes only**.
 The authors are not affiliated with Discord Inc. You assume all responsibility and liability for any account suspensions, bans, or data loss that may occur from utilizing these scripts.

-Made with ❤️ by Emy (0m2@discord) who likes to poke at how software works.
+Made with ❤️ by Emy (ciuqe @ discord) who likes to poke at how software works.